lukejones/designchallenge/challenges/2018-05-07-pet-daycare-app.md

 ---
 title: Pet Daycare App
 summary: Design the workflow for finding someone to look after a pet, and to keep the pet owner updated with how their pet is doing while under care.
+This application allows public searching for profiles and should allow for private communication between individuals, it should reassure the owners that they are finding trusted carers for their pet.
 author: Luke Jones
 authorurl: https://lukejones.me
 ---